Locations:

 How are squamous intraepithelial lesions diagnosed?

-There are a variety of tests that can screen for and diagnose SILs:
+There are a variety of tests that healthcare providers use to screen for and diagnose SILs:

 It’s important to note that SIL and cancer can take many years after an HPV infection to develop.